-Prior to submission of any PB application, you are encouraged to schedule a pre-application meeting with the Department of Technical Services Staff.
-To schedule this appointment please contact Lisa Walsh at 914-734-1060.
+Prior to submission of any PB application, you are encouraged to schedule a pre-application meeting with the Department of Planning and Community Development.
+Contact the Director at (914) 734-1081.

-TO AVOID DELAYS, PLEASE ENSURE APPLICATIONS ARE COMPLETE BEFORE SCHEDULING A SUBMISSION APPOINTMENT WITH THE PLANNING DIVISION.
+TO AVOID DELAYS, PLEASE ENSURE APPLICATIONS ARE COMPLETE BEFORE SCHEDULING A SUBMISSION APPOINTMENT WITH THE DIRECTOR OF PLANNING.

 The application is available online at: CLICK HERE FOR FILLABLE PDF PB APPLICATION FORM.

 Review relevent sections of the TOWN MUNICIPAL CODE.

 Applications shall be submitted to Chris Kehoe, AICP at the Town's Department of Planning and Community Development, Town Hall, 1 Heady St. Cortlandt Manor, NY.

 The Director of Planning will place a new application on Planning Board ("PB") agenda as a “New Business” item for initial presentation and discussion with the Board.
 The PB may refer the application back to staff for a “Review Memo”, schedule a public hearing or initiate an approval depending on complexity of application.